Bespoke One-on-One Writer Mentorship

 Sadly not.
 I am here for you to lean on, but I am a writer myself, who is also writing, and so I am simply unable to take the load of reading manuscripts for fiction/ non-fiction books in progress.

 I’d like to start freelancing for magazines and newspapers.
 Will you be able to help me pitch my ideas?

 While I’d be over the moon if you told me you won a commission for a piece, I’m not available to help you with crafting individual writing pitches to publications you’d like to write for.
-I’ll be busy doing my own too!
+Writing Friends isn’t a pitching course.

 How detailed will your editing be?

 My feedback will be very detailed.
 I won’t amend your work without explanation but instead I will guide you towards polishing your pieces, explaining why I’ve made a particular suggestion.
 You’ll soon learn to be your own best editor.
 We’ll share documents in Google Docs, and I’ll add my suggestions as I read your pieces.
 If you’ve worked with me on The Quiet Words, you’ll be familiar with how I’ll do this; I’ll pick out what works, what doesn’t work, if something needs restructuring or rewriting.
 But I won’t re-write your work myself or continually correct typos or grammar; it’ll be up to you to be thorough.